 Beginning around 2011, a number of these courses have been taught on-site during the year by the faculty for various York Rite bodies, Grand Lodges, and even DeMolay and Rainbow.

-The current YRL Training Program consists of three well-developed classes that are designed to give you the skills to be a better leader of yourself and others.
+The current YRL Training Program consists of three well-developed courses that are designed to give you the skills to be a better leader of yourself and others.

-The first class in your journey to becoming a better leader is “YRL101 – Individual Leadership“.
-This class will help you with assessing your current leadership skill set and abilities while teaching some principals of Leadership from Covey, Maxwell, Tracey, and others.
+The first class in your journey to becoming a better leader is either the online (101) or in-person (102) class on Personal Effectiveness.
+This class will help you with assessing your current leadership skill set and abilities while teaching some core leadership principles .
 Upon completing the class, you are expected to put into practice what you have learned to be a more effective personal leader.

-The second class you will attend is “YRL201 – Group Dynamics of Leadership“.
+The second class you will attend is Group Dynamics either online (201) or in-person (202).
 In this class, you will learn how groups develop social identities that lead to better (or not better) outcomes.
 You will also learn the nuances of working with and motivating volunteer groups and how to be an effective leader of such groups, whether you are in charge or not.

-The third class and the capstone of leadership training is “YRL401 – Influential Communications“.
-Here you will learn how the human mind process language and how to use those processes to communicate more effectively and with greater influence.
+The third class and the capstone of leadership training is Influential Communications.
+You may take the class either the online (401) or in-person (40).
+Here you will learn how the human mind processes language and how to use those processes to communicate more effectively and with greater influence.
 When you understand how people process language, you can construct your language to create the communication you desire.

 Going forward, we are planning to add the following enhancements to the training program: